1998–99 Los Angeles Clippers season

 The 1998–99 Los Angeles Clippers season was the 29th season for the Los Angeles Clippers in the National Basketball Association, and their 15th season in Los Angeles, California.
 Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.
+This was also the team's final season in which they played their home games at the Los Angeles Memorial Sports Arena, and played occasional home games at the Arrowhead Pond in Anaheim, California.

+Season summary

+Off-season

-This was also the final season where the team played at the Los Angeles Memorial Sports Arena, and played occasional home games at the Arrowhead Pond in Anaheim, California.
-The Clippers won the NBA draft lottery, and selected center Michael Olowokandi out of Pacific University with the first overall pick in the 1998 NBA draft, and signed free agents Sherman Douglas, and undrafted rookie small forward Tyrone Nesby in the off-season.
+The Clippers won the NBA draft lottery, and selected center Michael Olowokandi out of Pacific University with the first overall pick in the 1998 NBA draft.
+During the off-season, the team signed free agents Sherman Douglas, and undrafted rookie small forward Tyrone Nesby, and hired Chris Ford as their new head coach.